-Now that you have the correct device path set, it is time to add some face in its database for the recognition.
+Now that you have the correct device path set, it is time to add some faces to its database for recognition.

 sudo howdy add

-It doesn’t show how your face looks like by opening a camera so you should look into the webcam to get your face captured properly.
+It doesn’t show how your face looks like by opening a camera, so you should look into the webcam to get your face appropriately captured.

-I suggest adding a few more variants of your face specially if you wear glasses.
+I suggest adding a few more variants of your face especially if you wear glasses.
 Just run the sudo howdy add command each time you want to add a face.

 Howdy is ready to use as soon as you add a face.
 To test it, open a new terminal and run a command with sudo.
-You’ll notice that your webcam blinks and it tries to detect a face.
+You’ll notice that your webcam blinks and tries detecting a face.
 If the face is not recognized, it will show an error message and ask you to use your password.